Thassanai546/Realm-Scraper/README.md

 ### Work in progress
 + Specific player graveyards [Added !]
 + Ability to pay respects to fallen characters.
+[Added !]
 + Weapon information

 # Realm of the Mad God